Ex-Norwich City player found guilty of sexually assaulting woman in Mercy nightclub

 The jury of eight women and four men were told that Eagle, who played for the Canaries 10 times, had been out with friends on February 4 last year when the incident happened.

-It is said Eagle had been in “high spirits” but had gone to far and “ended up sexually assaulting a woman at the nightclub”.
+It is said Eagle had been in “high spirits” but had gone too far and “ended up sexually assaulting a woman at the nightclub”.

 The court heard that when the alleged victim, who cannot be named for legal reasons, “passed the defendant she felt a hand from behind go up her skirt and touch her over her underwear”.